 House of Terror Budapest

-Hungary had to experience two tough dictatorships in succession.
-First came the Nazis and were seamlessly replaced in 1945 by the troops of the Soviet Union.
-Only in 1989 Hungary became a free country again.
-Both dictatorships were unimaginably horrible and cruel in Hungary.
-In the House of Terror this is relentlessly portrayed.
-Many historical films are shown, but also writings and objects of illustration.
+Hungary had to endure two harsh dictatorships one after the other.
+First came the Nazis and were seamlessly replaced by the troops of the Soviet Union in 1945.
+It was not until 1989 that Hungary became a free country again.
+Both dictatorships were unimaginably terrible and cruel in Hungary.
+This is portrayed mercilessly in the House of Terror.
+Many historical films are shown, but also writings and objects of art.

-The joint presentation of National Socialism and Communism in one museum as 2 terror regimes has perhaps been criticized.
+The joint representation of National Socialism and Communism in one museum as two terror regimes may have been criticized.

 Approach House of Terror Budapest